liu-yanyun/liu-yanyun/README.md

 🎓 MSc in Bioinformatics & Computational Biology
 🧬 Passionate about genomics, microbiome research, and machine learning in biology
 💻 Skilled in Python, R, SQL, and open-source bioinformatics tools
-🧪 Currently working on my master's thesis:
+🧪 Recently finished my master's thesis:
 **Characterization of biosynthetic gene clusters (BGCs) in *Helicobacter pylori***
 Supervised by Prof. Kaisa Thorell, University of Gothenburg